grego/blades/README.md

 To overwrite the theme, simply use the files in the `templates`, resp. `assets` subdirectories of the page root directory.

+When initializing a Blades project with `blades init`, it provides an option to start with a minimal working template to allow you to quickly start working on your content.

 ## Assets
 All the files from the `assets` directory (and from the theme) are moved into the directory